kondetivenki/microsoft-data-engineering-ilt-deploy/setup/02/lab2-intro.md

 ## **Modules Included**

-    In this hands on lab you will perform the following modules:
+In this hands-on lab you will perform the following modules:

  - [Module 2](https://github.com/MicrosoftLearning/DP-203T00-Data-Engineering-on-Microsoft-Azure/tree/master/Instructions/Labs/02)